 We are in partnership

 Sustainable Wallingford works in partnership with local government, schools, health service, food producers and businesses to promote awareness of sustainability and to take action to become more sustainable.
-District and county council grant funding has helped us deliver a lot of projects including
+Generous district and county council grant funding has allowed us to deliver projects including those on our projects page

-South Oxfordshire Sustainability (SOS) is a recent collaboration initiated by Sustainable Wallingford.
-Local voluntary groups in the district has begun meeting with representatives from Oxfordshire County Council, South Oxfordshire District Council and Oxfordshire Environment & Waste Partnership to explore ways in which our public, private and voluntary sectors might work more closely together.
+South Oxfordshire Sustainability (SOS) is a collaboration initiated by Sustainable Wallingford.
+Local voluntary groups in the district meet with representatives from Oxfordshire County Council, South Oxfordshire District Council and Oxfordshire Environment & Waste Partnership to explore ways in which our public, private and voluntary sectors can work more closely together.

 Discussions so far have highlighted these key areas as having potential for greater partnership working: